knixk/Tiwtch-Clone/README.md

 # Tiwtch-Clone
-Made a chatting and video sharing app like Twitch
+Made a chatting and video sharing app like Twitch using stream SDK